“What doesn’t kill you makes you stronger.”

 Hypergrowth is a bit of a double-edged sword.

 On the one hand, you’re growing — and that’s always great news!
-On the other hand, you have to balance team communications, rapid staff turnover, and a number of different systems — all of which are under strain.
+On the other hand, you have to balance team communications, rapid staff turnover, and several different systems — all of which are under strain.
 So how do you keep all of these plates spinning without crashing down to earth?

 The answer is simple.
 The answer is airfocus.